talborough/gDS/README.md

 # gDS

-(Python) Global Data Store (gDS) - An lightweight data store (for building test platforms in Python among other things)
+(Python) Global Data Store (gDS) - A lightweight data store (for building test platforms in Python among other things)

 gDS may not be for you: